coenttb/swift-structured-queries-postgres/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 ```

 This does not work because the `@Table` macro does not know how to encode and decode an array
-of strings into a value that SQLite understands.
+of strings into a value that PostgreSQL understands.
 If you annotate this field with
 ``Swift/Decodable/JSONRepresentation``, then the library can encode the array of strings to a JSON
 string when storing data in the table, and decode the JSON array into a Swift array when decoding a
 row: